walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘Thank you’ page after sending the contact form.
-The ‘Thank you’ page will display text “Thank you for sending the form.
-We will contact you within 1 business day”.
-Under the text there will be a line of text “Go back to home page” and a button with text “Home”.
+The ‘Thank you’ page will display text “Thank you for submitting the form”.
+Under the text there will be a button with text “Home” to take the user to a home page.
 Refer to attached wireframes for more details.

-__Acceptance Criteria:__
+[Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---